 Investing in a durable and comfortable toddler highchair right from the start can save you money in the long run and keep kids comfortable during mealtimes for years to come.
 Find the best picks for baby highchairs and toddler seats at all price points.

-Favorite Baby and Toddler Highchairs
+Best Baby and Toddler Highchairs

-This is my favorite highchair of them all, whether as a baby highchair or a toddler highchair, because it lasts for years and years, as one child grows from babyhood well into elementary years—or through multiple kids.
+This is my favorite high chair of them all, whether as a baby highchair or a toddler highchair, because it lasts for years and years, as one child grows from babyhood well into elementary years—or through multiple kids.
 We’ve had ours for 8 years and it’s going strong.

 Starting at $319 (without the tray; we never used the optional cushion).

-Starting at $139.99
+Starting at $139.99.

-Starting at $169
+Starting at $169.

 I would check to make sure that they have enough space and that their bellies aren’t being squished.
 Check to make sure that they aren’t sitting back too far that might be making them uncomfortable.
 See if you can bring them closer to the table to make them feel more involved in the meal (they might feel left out if they are away from the rest of the family).